MichaelNeas/schoolcode/README.md

 # Random Projects From College
+##Not all classes on my transcript, but the ones required to graduate.

 | Category                    | Course Number | Course Name                 | CR | Completed |
 |-----------------------------|---------------|-----------------------------|----|-----------|
 | Math and Science            |               |                             |    |           |